pauvos/ansible/README.md

 # ansible  [![Build Status](https://drone.chmuul.net/api/badges/aal/ansible/status.svg)](https://drone.chmuul.net/aal/ansible)

-A docker image for running and testing ansible playbooks
+Simple docker images for running and testing ansible playbooks.
+I don't like obfuscated docker images with external scripts and hundreds of bells and whistles.
+So I created these as base images for drone builds.

 Available with four image tags: